tjhickey724/reactnative/courses/CS153aSum24Brandeis.md

 ## Week 2: State and APIs

 ### Lesson 5 Mon 6/10/23
-We continue the Change Counter demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
+We continue the ToDoList demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
 We have every synchronous student give a short description of their idea for their final app, and a quick demo of what they have now.